 Checkr also monitors several online databases.
 These sources are checked once every 30 days to look for changes to a candidate’s status within the previous year:

-- National Criminal Database: All new charges found in a National Criminal Database Search within one year of the Continuous Check are validated with a targeted County Criminal Database search.
+- National Criminal Database: All new charges found in a National Criminal Records Check within one year of the Continuous Check are validated with a targeted County Criminal Database search.

-- Global Watchlist Data: Matches a pre-employment Global Watchlist Search.
+- Global Watchlist Data: Matches a pre-employment Global Watchlist Records Check.

-- Sex Offender Registry: Matches a pre-employment Sex Offender Registry Search.
+- Sex Offender Registry: Matches a pre-employment Sex Offender Registry Check.

 - Electronic County Databases: Designed as an instant county check, Checkr searches any available electronic county records for the candidate’s current residence location.
-(This search is run without passthrough fees.)
+(This check is run without passthrough fees.)

 Checkr’s Continuous Check integration with prisons and holding cells allow us to receive real-time notification of any new arrest records.
-30 days after an arrest record is received, Checkr will conduct a County Criminal Search.
-If no record is found, Checkr will repeat the search in 60 days.
+30 days after an arrest record is received, Checkr will conduct a County Criminal Records Check.
+If no record is found, Checkr will repeat the check in 60 days.
 (This allows sufficient time for the arrest record to fully mature into a county court record.)

 Checkr reports only on convictions and pending cases.
 Checkr will not report on arrests which do not result in a conviction or pending case.